Little Miami River: Hydrography

 The Little Miami River is a tributary of the Ohio River.
-It is part of a watershed that drains a 1757 sqmi area in 11 southwestern Ohio counties: Clark, Montgomery, Madison, Greene, Warren, Butler, Clinton, Clermont, Brown, and Highland.
+It is part of a watershed that drains a 1757 sqmi area in 11 southwestern Ohio counties: Clark, Montgomery, Madison, Greene, Warren, Butler, Clinton, Clermont, Brown, Hamilton, and Highland.
 The river discharges on average 1737 cuft/s into the Ohio River.
 An average of 1280 cuft/s flow through the river proper; after heavy rains, the river flow may rise to 84100 cuft/s.

 Tributaries of the Little Miami include Beaver Creek, Sugar Creek, the East Fork Little Miami, North Fork, Todd's Fork, Duck Creek, Caesar Creek, Massie Creek, and Turtle Creek.
 Yellow Springs Creek, fed in part by its tributary Birch Creek, join the Little Miami within the boundary of the Glen Helen Nature Preserve.
 The river's main tributary, the East Fork of the Little Miami, was dammed in 1977 by the United States Army Corps of Engineers to create Harsha Lake, located in East Fork State Park.
 Similarly, in 1973, the Army Corps dammed Caesar Creek to create Caesar Creek Lake, located in Caesar Creek State Park.

 The river's headwaters, considered part of the North Fork, are located about 5 mi from South Charleston in Clark County, near Plattsburgh.
 The river empties into the Ohio River at California, a neighborhood of Cincinnati in Hamilton County.
 Between the headwaters and the mouth, there is a 705 ft decrease in elevation.